awsdocs/amazon-guardduty-user-guide/doc_source/using-service-linked-roles.md

 **Important**
 You must first disable GuardDuty in all regions where it is enabled in order to delete the `AWSServiceRoleForAmazonGuardDuty`\.
 If the GuardDuty service isn't disabled when you try to delete the service\-linked role, the deletion fails\.
-For more information, see [Suspending or Disabling Amazon GuardDuty](guardduty_suspend-disable.md)\.
+For more information, see [Suspending or Disabling GuardDuty](guardduty_suspend-disable.md)\.

 When you disable GuardDuty, the `AWSServiceRoleForAmazonGuardDuty` is NOT automatically deleted\.
 If you then enable GuardDuty again, it'll start using the existing `AWSServiceRoleForAmazonGuardDuty`\.